Guides

 Read the guideDesign for 3D Printing: Wall Thickness, Overhangs, and Rules That Cut Cost

-FDM design rules that work: minimum wall thickness, the 45 degree overhang rule, hole and pin sizes, and the design moves that lower your part price.
+FDM design rules that work: minimum wall thickness, the 45 degree overhang rule, hole and pin sizes, threads that hold, and the moves that lower your part price.

 Read the guideSTL Files for 3D Printing: Export Settings, Units, and Easy Fixes

-How to export a clean STL for 3D printing: the right resolution settings, why units matter, and what to do when a mesh will not quote.
+How to export a clean STL for 3D printing: the export menu in every major CAD tool, the right resolution, why units matter, and how to fix a mesh that will not quote.

 Read the guide